Reference

 LevelSetMethods.update_term! — Method

-update_term!(term::LevelSetTerm, ϕ, t)Called before computing the term at each stage of the time evolution.
+update_term!(term::LevelSetTerm, ϕ, t)Update the internal state of a LevelSetTerm before computing its contribution.
+This is called at each stage of the time integration.

 LevelSetMethods.volume — Method